-The size and type of buildings may be as permitted in the Applicable City Regulations, which is approximately 1,185,0003,353,500 square feet of non-residential development, including approximately 760,000309,500 square feet of retail and entertainment space, 50,000 square feet of community services space, 150,0002,800,000 square feet of research and development/office space, 150,000130,000 square feet of hotel and hotel related uses, and 10,0001,2000 seat (75,00064,000 square feet) film arts/performance/event space.
+The size and type of buildings may be as permitted in the Applicable City Regulations, which is approximately $\frac{1,185,0003,353,500}{760,000309,500}$ square feet of non-residential development, including approximately $\frac{760,000309,500}{760,000309,500}$ square feet of retail and entertainment space, 50,000 square feet of community services space, $\frac{1502,800}{1502,800},000$ square feet of research and development/office space, 1530,000 square feet of hotel and hotel related uses, and $\frac{10,0001,200}{1,200}$ seat (7564,000 square feet) film arts/performance/event space.

-The Commission may approve, without amendment to this Plan but subject to any necessary environmental review, adjustment of the foregoing square footages over time (except of community services space), including conversion to other non-residential uses allowed by this Plan, provided the total square footage of non-residential uses within Zone 1 of the Project Area does not materially exceed 1,185,5003,353,500 square feet (except as provided below).
+The Commission may approve, without amendment to this Plan but subject to any necessary environmental review, adjustment of the foregoing square footages over time (except of community services space), including conversion to other non-residential uses allowed by this Plan, provided the total square footage of non-residential uses within Zone 1 of the Project Area does not materially exceed 1,1853,353,500 square feet (except as provided below).

-The Commission may approve (with any necessary environmental review) the transfer of up to \$\frac{118,5002,050,000}{200,000}\$ square feet of research and development/office use from the Hunters Point Shipyard Project Area to those portions of Zone 1 of the Bayview Hunters Point Project Area where such use is a Principal Use, without further amendment to this Redevelopment Plan.
-Any unused research and development/office square footage transferred from the Hunters Point Shipyard Project Area to Zone 1 of the Bayview Hunters Point Project Area pursuant to this paragraph may be transferred back to the Hunters Point Shipyard Project Area subject to Commission approval of applicable Major Phase Application(s) (as defined in the CP-HPS2 DDA).4
+The Commission may approve (with any necessary environmental review) the transfer of up to 118,5002,050,000 square feet of research and development/office use from the Hunters Point Shipyard Project Area to those portions of Zone 1 of the Bayview Hunters Point Project Area where such use is a Principal Use, without further amendment to this Redevelopment Plan.
+Any unused research and development/office square footage transferred from the Hunters Point Shipyard Project Area to Zone 1 of the Bayview Hunters Point Project Area subject to the Hunters Point Shipyard Project Area to the Hunters Point Shipyard Project Area subject to DDA).4